 Gum disease hurts millions of people each year and many don't even know they don't have this serious condition until it has advanced to a point that requires treatment by a dentist or periodontist.

 If you're concerned you might be seeing the signs of gum disease, schedule an appointment with Best Impression Dental today.
-Our periodontist, Dr. Burton, can assess your symptoms and create a treatment plan specialized to your dental needs.
+Dr. Burton can assess your symptoms and create a treatment plan specialized to your dental needs.

 Gum Disease Is A Threat To Your Whole Body Wellness